Pegasus Manufacturing looking to expand production

 Pegasus produces small metal parts that are used in John Deere combines.
 Whitehead says she doesn’t think the strikes should necessarily affect business at Pegasus.
 That can largely be attributed to the companies planning ahead.

 “We’re always going after a new opportunity in case something like this would happen.
-When one of your largest customers would shut down then it would be detrimental to us,” says Whitehead, “and so we’ve always thought ahead in that regard and made sure that there was always another customer to fill that spot.”
+When one of your largest customers would shut down then it would be detrimental to us,” Whitehead said.
+“And so we’ve always thought ahead in that regard and made sure that there was always another customer to fill that spot.”